 - These are forms filed to manufactur your own NFA item.
 These forms are most often used to register an existing lower reciever (already in your possession) into a "Short Barreled Rifle."

 - These are forms filed to transfer an NFA item (in this case, a silencer) from a dealer's inventory to an individual/trust/corporation.
 For many of you, this will be the metric to keep an eye on.

 Form 3 Approvals

 Here are some things to keep in mind when looking at these numbers:

-1) We track every transfer from the time it is submitted up until the approval is received.
-If you’ve called the NFA Branch and gotten a ‘Pending Date’, that isn’t taken into account with these numbers.
+- If you’ve called the NFA Branch and gotten a ‘Pending Date’, that isn’t taken into account with these numbers.

-4) This information is based on approvals we’ve received over the last few days, and is updated daily.
+Form 3 information is based on approvals we’ve received over the last few days, and is updated daily.
 If there is an item with no data, that means no forms of that type were approved during the time span we’re sampling.

 - In other words, these numbers track the time it takes from the point where an application was dropped into the mail or submitted electronically, right up to the point where the envelope with the tax stamp is opened.